 Birth to Five Illinois Supports Early Childhood Development in Fulton County

-Original coverage The Forgottonia Times™ Report on page 6.
+Original coverage in The Forgottonia Times™ Report (on page 6 in print) and here on their website.

 In a committed effort to reshape the early childhood education landscape in Illinois, Birth to Five Illinois has been making significant strides within Fulton County.
 This initiative, launched in 2022, aims to amplify community voices and enhance access to high-quality Early Childhood Education and Care (ECEC) services across the state.